William-Yeh/docker-workshop/slides/build.md

 ---

-# Look what we've built...
+# Look at what we've built...

 ```bash